bfanelli394/bioinformatics/README.md

 # bioinformatics

-This repository contains scripts and other documents used during my time in the Delwiche Lab at the University of Maryland
+This repository contains scripts and other documents used during my time in the Plant Molecular Systematics Lab at the University of Maryland